Get a quote

 A rainbow over a Florida home

-Florida homeowners historically had few options when it came to flood insurance.
-The National Flood Insurance Program (NFIP) is expensive, restrictive, and often a last resort option.
+But homeowners have historically had few options when it comes to flood insurance.
+The National Flood Insurance Program (NFIP) is often their only option, and it acts as an insurer of last resort.

-With nearly 3.5 million people at risk for coastal flooding in Florida, and only about half the folks in high-risk flood areas equipped with flood insurance, something had to change.
-Fortunately, private flood insurance is becoming more readily available.
-Here’s what you should know about the NFIP, private flood insurance, and how private flood insurance may benefit you – and your budget.
+Fortunately, the tides are changing and private flood insurance is becoming more readily available.
+Here’s what you should know about the NFIP, private flood insurance, and how it may benefit you – and your budget.

 The National Flood Insurance Act of 1968 created the NFIP, which is managed by the Federal Emergency Management System (FEMA).
 The program was the result of too few private flood insurance carriers and an increase in federal assistance for flood disasters.
 The program’s goals are threefold: